decorative pattern

 Sign documents, apps, libraries, and other files on behalf of a domain name, without gatekeepers like Adobe or Microsoft.

-API Authentication icon
+Offline Authentication icon

 Offline user authentication